-Before we talk about the hoof care itself, let’s talk about two of the main drivers for what could be affecting your horse’s hooves (or could in the future!).
+Before we talk about the hoof care itself, let’s talk about two of the main drivers for what could be negatively affecting your horse’s hooves (or could in the future!).

-If their hooves are left wet for too long, and particularly if they are in unsanitary conditions, you could be exposing them to risks.
-These include the risk of cracking, or developing bacterial infections like thrush or white line disease.
+If their hooves are left wet for too long—particularly if they are in unsanitary conditions—you could be exposing them to risks.
+These include the risk of cracking or developing bacterial infections like thrush or white line disease.

 If you’ve ridden or owned a horse for a while, you’ll probably be aware of the controversy around hoof dressings: solutions applied to the hoof, allegedly to make it healthier.
 If you’re interested in knowing more about that controversy, I actually have a whole post on the reasons why you might not want to use dressings on your horse’s hooves.
 So I recommend reading that!

 But in short, a lot of the dressings available on the market contain harmful chemicals, which actually damage your horse’s hoof, instead of helping it.